jwds1978/jwds1978.github.io/index.md

         For Publishers
         <ul>
           <li>
             Ads are safe and lightweight, no scripts or cookies, just plain HTML+CSS!&nbsp; Automatic withdrawals to your Bitcoin address.&nbsp; Any Web site will do.
           </li>
         </ul>
       </li>
     </ul>
   </li>
   <li>
-    <a href="{{ site.uri.shortURL }}/ASUS-WebStorage" target="_blank" title="ASUS WebStorage">ASUS WebStorage</a>
+    <a href="{{ site.uri.shortURL }}/ASUS-WebStorage" rel="external" target="_blank" title="ASUS WebStorage">ASUS WebStorage</a>
     <ul>
       <li>
         With ASUS WebStorage, you can backup your files automatically, listen to your latest music collection over the cloud, and edit important file(s) on